macmillan2020/sample-gulpfile/README.md

   })
 });
 ````
-+ Change the `proxy: 'http://get-started-gulp.dd:8083/'` line to reflect your own local site address
++ Change the line `proxy: 'http://get-started-gulp.dd:8083/'`  to reflect your own local site address

+### 3. To run Gulp, type `gulp` in the command prompt
++ Gulp will run and "watch" your files for any changes.
++ Gulp will automatically compile the scss files into one file (style.css) in the css folder.

+###4.
+Exit Gulp by pressing `Ctrl` and `c` at the same time.